silverveskilt/code-maps-public/README.md

 ## Security Notes

 All processing of your files happens on your machine.
 Codemaps does not collect or share the contents of your files with remote servers.

-## Motivation

-I was looking for a graphic tool to help me analyse the dependencies and spot inefficiencies in my Unity game project.
-After one of the ($15/month) Cursor plugins offered little more than another AI chatbox, and another one didn't even start, I decided to give it a go and make one that solves the problem for me.

 ## Next steps